 Street trading licence.

-Council approval is needed to trade on the street, and this may come at a cost depending on your chosen locations.
-There’s nothing to pay in Margate, for example.
-But in Haringey, London, fees start at £53 for a 6 month licence.
-Larger sums can often be paid in monthly installments.
+Council approval is needed to trade on the street, and this may add to your food truck cost depending on your chosen locations.
+There’s nothing to pay in Margate, for example, but in Haringey, London, fees start at £54 for a 6-month licence.
+Larger sums can often be paid in monthly instalments.

 Commercial gas safety certificate.